AhmetMelihIslam/UCLDraw/README.md

 Besides, clubs from Ukraine cannot play against Russian clubs.

+There are 2 java files and 3 text files in this project:
+- Club.java, the implementation of a football club
-This program is able to find all possible results with recursive backtracking and then export these results into a text file.
+- Draw16.java, the main part of our algorithm, which find all possible results with recursive backtracking, export these result into a text file, calculate and print out the probability distribution.
+- clubs2017.txt, information of the final 16 of 2017-2018 season
+- draws.txt, all possible results of UCL Draw
-After that we could calculate the probability distribution with all these data.
+- prob.txt, the probability distribution